 Gender roles continue to affect how we think about dating

-Brenda Stolyar is a School of Arts and Sciences junior majoring in journalism and media studies.
-She is the Features Editor of The Daily Targum.
+Erin Petenko is a School of Arts and Sciences junior double majoring in journalism and public health.
+She is the Associate News Editor of The Daily Targum.